-Eostre: Goddess of Spring and Ostara
+Eostre: Goddess of Spring, Ostara and the Germanic People

 Hear her song carried gently on the Spring breeze.
 It’s quiet right now, but the sound will grow louder as Ostara (the Spring Equinox) rounds the corner.
-Eostre Goddess of Spring is ripening and preparing to emerge as the maiden on the Spring Equinox.
+Eostre Goddess of Spring is ripening and preparing to emerge as the maiden of the Spring Equinox.
 Full of youth and innocence, and yet ready to become much more.

-Eostre Goddess of Spring in Maiden Form
+Eostre Goddess of Spring in Maiden Form Today

 Eostre Goddess of Spring represents the Maiden aspect of the Wiccan Triple Goddess – the Maiden, Mother, and Crone.
 The Maiden is young and pure, growing and blossoming in her youth and therefore represents birth and beauty.
 See Eostre’s face in the newborn lambs and hear her voice in bird-song.
 See the Goddess of Spring in the blooming tulips and sprouting patches of green grass.
 Who was Eostre Goddess of Spring to the ancient peoples of Europe?
 What is her original Ostara (or Easter) story?